 As the chief law officer in corporations, the Chief Counsel or General Counsel fulfills the role of principal attorney and primary legal adviser to the board and shareholders.
 While they frequently report directly to the CEO, the General Counsel’s job is to secure the company’s interests and protect it from operational legal risk.

 With the increasing fluidity of organizational roles in an unpredictable business environment, the General Counsel has matured from a strictly legal-focused position to a complex function that combines business and strategy.
-Lately, the General Counsel’s scope of responsibility has expanded to become more integrated with company leadership and corporate concerns.
+Lately, the responsibilities of General Counsel have expanded to become more integrated with company leadership and corporate concerns.

 The modern General Counsel is no longer simply the head of Legal – She’s also a business-critical manager and member of the senior management team.